aschneiderman/talon-notes/talon-for-dragon-users.md

 # Talon for Dragon Users

+To research:
+- lists: absolutely critical for Outlook

 *NOTE: this is just an outline, from installation through [scripting](basics-commands/scripting-talon.md), plus some [links](help/links.md); for help say `help help`

 ## Get [Set Up](install/get-setup.md)